loopbackio/loopback.io/pages/en/lb3/Extend-your-API.md

 The `status` remote method is trivial, but a remote method can also access any of the standard model create, retrieve, update, and delete methods to perform data processes and validation.
 Here is a simple example (this is not in the `loopback-getting-started` repository):

+## accessing the remote method through query as source parameter

 ```js
 module.exports = function(CoffeeShop) {
 ...